IsuruHaupe/badass/README.md

 go run watcher.go
 ```

+### Note

+You will need to uncomment a line in [bdd.go](server/bdd.go) in the ```ConnectToDB``` function.
+And maybe update the database inside the docker image.
+And update referee.go and watcher.go in the client folder.

 # References

 * 1 - [Going Infinite, handling 1 millions websockets connections in Go / Eran Yanay](https://www.youtube.com/watch?v=LI1YTFMi8W4&t=1928s)